awcook95/Super-Snake/README.txt

 - p to pause
 - u to unpause

-Made using the JavaScript P5.js
+Made using the JavaScript P5.js library